rombrew/phobia/doc/CLI.md

 	(pmc) tlm_live_sync <freq>

 Using CAN data pipes you are able to link register across CAN network.
-You can easily control many motors from single input.
-Build a traction control by exchange the speed signals across motors.
+You can easily control many machines from single input.
+Build a traction control by exchange the speed signals across machines.

 ## Examples